 A soft creamy cheese made from strained yogurt, labneh is easy to make at home and lower in calories than American-style cream cheese.
 Use labneh as a spread on bagels, as a dip for your favorite fruit and vegetables, or to flavor an omelet.

 Ackawi, a cheese made from cow's milk, originated in the Aker region of Palestine.
 This soft, unripened white brine cheese has a smooth but slightly chewy texture with a mild, salty taste.
 Pair it with various fruits on a cheese tray.

 A semi-hard brined cheese typically made from sheep's or goat's milk, nabulsi comes from Palestine and the surrounding areas.

-Nabulsi Cheese: Nabulsi cheese is a semi-hard brined cheese typically made from sheep's or goat's milk.
-It is commonly found in Palestine and surrounding areas.
+It can be studded with black caraway seeds.
 Nabulsi is often used as a table cheese and is the main ingredient in katayef pastry.

-Testouri: Unique for being typically shaped like an orange, testouri hails from Egypt and is eaten lightly salted.
+Unique for being shaped like an orange, testouri hails from Egypt and is eaten lightly salted.
 It is made from goat's or sheep's milk.

-Shanklish: Shanklish is a cheese common to Syria and Lebanon and made from sheep's or cow's milk.
-The most common use of the cheese is to form it into balls, allowing it to dry and age.
-Thyme is used as the main spice used in making shanklish.
+Shanklish is a cheese common to Syria and Lebanon and made from sheep's or cow's milk.
+It is commonly formed into balls, then allowed to dry and age.
 The cheese can be eaten fresh or aged.
-If fresh, the taste will be more mild with a soft texture, while an aged shanklish will be harder and a pungent odor.
+Fresh cheese tastes mild with a soft texture, while a firmer aged shanklish has a pungent odor.